dinhth/VierGewinnt/README.md

 2. Player 1 begins

-3. Enter a number from 1 to 7 to insert a Chip into the slot
+3. Enter a number from 1 to 7 to insert a Chip into the slot!

 4. Take turns with Player 2